isabellaecr/aio_gp_test/README.md

 - **Discover OPC UA assets at the edge** with an OPC Publisher Akri connector in AIO and onboard them into ADR in the cloud.

-- **Leverage Microsoft-curated asset models**, derived from OPC UA companion specifications, for consistent asset definitions.
+- **Use standardized OPC UA asset definitions,** sourced directly from Companion Specifications published by the OPC Foundation—the governing body behind the OPC UA standard—ensuring consistent modeling and interoperability across industrial devices and vendors.

 - **Stream asset telemetry and metadata** from AIO and ADR into Microsoft Fabric, for rich digital representations of assets and insigts in DTB.